Spontaneous symmetry breaking of $\mathrm{SO}(2N)$ in Gross--Neveu theory from $2+\epsilon$ expansion: Model

 \paragraph{$\mathbb{Z}_2$ chiral symmetry:} Due to the additional Lorentz scalar $\gamma_5$ that anticommutes with all $\gamma_\mu$, the Lagrangian is invariant under the discrete ``chiral'' transformation

-We remark that the $\mathbb{Z}_2$ chiral symmetry is anomalous in dimensionally-regulated theories due to the well-known ``$\gamma_5$ problem''.
-While in four spacetime dimensions, the anomaly is unavoidable, in two dimensions it can be circumvented by choosing a Dirac basis without explicit $\gamma_5$, cf., App.~\ref{app:martin}.
+We remark that the $\mathbb{Z}_2$ chiral symmetry is anomalous in dimensionally regulated theories due to the well-known ``$\gamma_5$ problem''.
+Here, we avoid an explicit treatment of $\gamma_5$ by choosing a Dirac basis without it, cf., App.~\ref{app:martin}.

 Any four-fermion theory that features the above symmetries belong to the so-called Gross--Neveu theory space~\cite{Gehring:2015,Herbut:2023une}, and the theory defined by Eq.~\eqref{eq:lagrGN} is only one representative of this theory space.
 In fact, the symmetries listed above admit six interaction terms